To be clinically diagnosed with Narcissistic Personality Disorder (NPD), certain personality traits must be present.

 - Destructive Behavior

-The disorder begins by early adulthood and is indicated by at least five of the following:
+The disorder begins by early adulthood and per the DSM-IV, the person must be indicated by at least five of the following characteristics:

 - An exaggerated sense of self-importance (e.g., exaggerates achievements and talents, expects to be recognized as superior without commensurate achievements)